cRckls/o-tech-test/README.md

 First goal was to get the data and display it on screen somehow.
 Used axios to get the data from the url and return it.
 Set this up in a file that the whole app could share, and wrote a quick test to check it was returning data.

 **features/Articles/article-model.ts**
 Then I went about setting up the structure for the articles.
 Defined the article model using the fields I wanted to display.
+In reality we would probably bring back most of the fields as we would be doing more with the data.

 **/Articles.container.tsx**
 Set up the structure for the listing page.
 Started with the container which will go and get the data and pass it down to the child components.